 So remember, there is hope!
 You, too, can continue to grow and develop your leadership skills.
 The first step is self-awareness.
 A self reporting assessment such as The Winslow* is a vital first step in this self-awareness process.
 Then, combining this new self-knowledge with an individualized action plan developed with a knowledgeable coach or mentor allows you to set your learning and development agenda, become consistently accountable, and chart your progress toward becoming a success leader.
 For sustainable results – try to follow Boyatzis’ five discoveries stated earlier in this article – and experience self-directed learning.

 To maximize your leadership potential, start the journey of self-awareness and self-management now.
 Assess your personality traits and find out how your strengths can be developed further and how your areas of concern can be managed.
 Become the leader beyond your normal limitations – for today and tomorrow.
 Maximize your leadership potential.
 Remember, the choice is yours – choose to make a greater difference.

 Suanne M. Sandage is Founder and President of Services for Success, Inc., a consulting, training and coaching organization, and a Certified Winslow Assessment provider.
 Sandage@ServicesforSuccess.com

-William J. Winslow is Founder and President of Winslow Research Institute, a research and development organization.
+William J. Winslow was the Founder and President of Winslow Research Institute.